Coursemology/coursemology.org/README.md

 If you are deploying/developing on Windows, you will need to compile some gems from source using the Ruby DevKit.
 The following gems require special attention:

+ - mysql2 requires the MySQL C Connector to be present.
+Specify the path when installing the gem using `gem install mysql2 --version 0.3.13 -- --with-mysql-dir=.\mysql-connector-c-6.1.3-win32`
  - [Puma](https://github.com/puma/puma/issues/341) requires additional build resources not found within the DevKit.
 Notably, OpenSSL is missing.
 Obtain OpenSSL from the URL within the ticket and recompile.

 Furthermore, it is good to have [Node.js](http://nodejs.org) installed for the assets pipeline to work.
 In theory, the asset pipeline can work with `cscript`, but it is known to not produce any output at least on Windows 8.1.